ignatiusmb/syv/README.md

 | color  | `'currentColor'` |
 | class  | `''`             |

 All icons from [Feather Icons](https://feathericons.com/) are available as classes to use in this namespace.
-Declaration `.d.ts` file is included, but if you don't get the autocompletion, you can just refer to Feather's website and convert the `kebab-name` to `PascalName`.
+Declaration `.d.ts` files are included as well, but if you don't get the autocompletion, you can just refer to Feather's website and convert the `kebab-name` to `PascalName`.

 ```svelte
 <script>